Abdul Karim (historian)

 Abdul Karim (c.
 1928 – 24 July 2007) was a Bangladeshi historian.
-He served as the 5th Vice-Chancellor of the University of Chittagong.
-He was awarded Ekushey Padak in 1995 by the Government of Bangladesh.
+He served as the 5th vice-chancellor of the University of Chittagong.
+He was awarded Ekushey Padak in 1995 by the government of Bangladesh.
+He was best known for his works on medieval and early modern Bangladeshi and South Asian history.

 Early life

-Karim was born on 1 June 1928.
-In 1944 he completed his High Madrasa Examination and in 1946 his Intermediate Arts Examination.
+Abdul Karim was born on 1 June 1928 at the village Chanpachari, Banskhali of Chittagong.
+His father is Syed Waijuddin and mother is Rashida Khatun.
+He is the youngest of 3 brothers and 1 sister.
+In 1944, he completed his High Madrasa Examination and in 1946 his Intermediate Arts Examination.
 He completed his BA from University of Dhaka in 1949 and his masters in 1950.

 Career

-Karim joined the University of Dhaka as a lecturer in 1951.
+Abdul Karim joined the University of Dhaka as a lecturer in 1951.
 He was mentored by Ahmad Hasan Dani.
-He later went to the UK to earn his Ph.D and finished it in 1958.
-His desertion topic was Social History of the Muslims in Bengal.
+He later went to the UK to earn his Ph.D. and finished it in 1958.
+His dissertation topic was Social History of the Muslims in Bengal.
 He completed a second PhD from the School of Oriental and African Studies, University of London.
-In 1966, he joined Chittagong University as Chairman of the Department of History.
-He retired from the University in 1986.
+In 1966, he joined Chittagong University as chairman of the Department of History.
+He retired from the university in 1986.
 He joined the Institute for Bangladesh Studies of the University of Rajshahi as a senior fellow and in 2001 was made professor emeritus.